New Client FAQ

 I'm kind of new to this...what is weight training?

 Proper weight training means teaching the basic human movements of squat, hinge, press, pull, and carry.
 Once these movements are performed properly they are gradually overloaded with weight to make them more challenging and increase the body’s function.
 This gradual overload happens every workout with beginners, and gets more complicated and takes longer with advanced trainees.

 All training sessions are 60 minutes, and often start with a warm up to increase the body temperature and activate any weak or underdeveloped areas.
 Exercises like the squat, deadlift, overhead press, bench press, and pull ups are then performed under keen supervision.
 Some sessions will conclude with conditioning, cool downs and stretching.

 Good training is always hard, as we are constantly asking the body to improve.
 A good training session should be challenging, but doable so that progress can continue.

 Absolutely.
 Most TFN trainers have competed in powerlifting for years, and a sizable percentage of our clients compete as well.
-Dylan Smith and Brad Couillard offer 2-hour Powerlifting Consultations to go over training history, past lifts, technique, nutrition, and contest schedule to set you on the right path.
+Brad Couillard and Kevin Nguyen offer 2-hour Powerlifting Consultations to go over training history, past lifts, technique, nutrition, and contest schedule to set you on the right path.
 We offer Virtual Coaching in 4 week blocks to guide programming at the gym of your choosing, and peak for competition.
 We also offer Game Day coaching which includes attempt selection and taking care of everything on the day of the meet.